mcv-m6-video/mcv-c6-2024-team1/Week3/README.md

 # ➤ Week 3

-During the second week of our project, we focused on
+During the third week of our project, we focused on estimating the optical flow of a video sequence, estimating the optical flow and trying to improve an object tracking algorithm and finally we provided results on data from the CVPR AI City Challenge.